Can I go into a Latter-day Saint temple?

 Temple Open House

-Before each temple is operational, the church celebrates the beauty of the building during an open house.
-This is an event where members, and non members alike can marvel at the interior of the building
+Before each temple is operational, the Church celebrates the beauty of the building during an open house.
+This is an event where members, and non-members alike can marvel at the interior of the building.

 Visitors’ Center & Temple Grounds

 The temple grounds and visitors’ center are always available for everyone to enter.
-At the Oakland Temple Visitors’ Center, there is a team of friendly volunteers that explain what happens inside the temple, the history, and why the building is sacred.
+At the Oakland Temple Visitors’ Center, there is a team of friendly volunteers that explain what happens inside the temple, its history, and why the building is sacred.

-To book your tour click here.
+To book your tour select here.